cu-ecen-aeld/buildroot-external/README.md

 Run `./build.sh` to build the image.
 This script is currently hard-coded to use an x86_64 default build target config.
 The config will only be updated when the .config file does not exist.
 When pulling in configuration changes, delete the buildroot/.config file before running the build script.
-This will require a complete rebuild.

 ## Starting Qemu